evandisoft/RedOnion/MunOS/MunOS/UseCases.md

+﻿(notes I made beforehand)

-﻿Create ui.Buttons.
+Create ui.Buttons.
 Pussibly, things executed in a button would only run when parent thread is sleeping.
 Things executed in the buttons run on a different thread.

 Ideas: